johnny-zhang-1/Chess/README.md

 ### Target User Profile:
-Anyone who likes to have fun or practice playing chess with another an opponent or to improve their own skill by themselves.
+Our target user profile contains a range of people from avid chess players to people who wish to practice playing with another

 ### Feature List:
-scuffed chess(will add checks, checkmates, and pins if we have extra time), there's a nice looking chess board GUI and pieces.
+Scuffed chess(will add checks, checkmates, and pins if we have extra time), there's a nice looking chess board GUI and pieces.
 The classes use mouseListener class to allow the users to select the pieces to move.
 Because we used a HashMap, we don't need to implement a system to remove the piece after it is taken.WE ALSO HAVE CUSTOMIZABLE ASSETS!!!